 Dealing with MOQs

 MOQs are one of the most important issue you’re going to face when first dealing with Suppliers.
+I’ll give you some general tips here on how to get low MOQs and I go into even more detail in my Importing Course.
 Every Supplier wants you to order like Walmart but at the same time, you don’t want to import 50 Horse Saddles if you’ve never sold one and risk getting stuck with a bedroom full of unsellable inventory.

 You have to ask yourself, why does you Supplier have a MOQ?